graforlock/cycle-router-driver/README.md

 }

 ```
 So, instead of the returned `vtree` value like in the `common/app.js` example, that'd be in fact a component function of sorts, exposing, for instance, DOM stream.

+Soon, there will be more examples to display correct isolated route architecture.

 ***